Convexus-Protocol/AMM-docs/sdk/pool/index.md

 ## Importing the ABI

 First you need to import the ConvexusPool ABI, either from the SDK repository or directly onchain using the `icx_getScoreApi` RPC call.
+It is also available [here](https://github.com/Convexus-Protocol/convexus-sdk-js/blob/master/packages/sdk/src/artifacts/contracts/ConvexusPool/ConvexusPool.json).

 Depending on your local configuration, you may need to update your tsconfig.json to allow importing of `json` files with `"resolveJsonModule": true,`.